w3c/permissions-ws-2022/report.md

 *   From a website perspective, the lack of browser unification around UX makes it hard to create great end user experiences.

-### Useful attestations / promises / policies; Operationalising ‘Contextual Integrity' {#useful-attestations-promises-policies-operationalising-‘contextual-integrity'}
+### Useful attestations / promises / policies; Operationalising ‘Contextual Integrity'

 **Reporter**: Serge Egelman